 It would be best practice for this HOA to hire an attorney to oversee this turnover but as in many cases, HOAs balk at the high price tag of a lawsuit.

 The parties have been negotiating and are now close to a settlement agreement but the difference in the dollar amount is fairly high and the negotiations are stalling.

-So the HOA has taken the initiative to call a Mediator, surpassing the cost of having an Attorney write a demand letter and guiding them through settlement
+So the HOA has taken the initiative to call a mediator, avoiding the cost of having an attorney write a demand letter and guiding them through settlement.

 This is not the traditional route to mediation… but it works!

 Another quick example of pursuing mediation with or without representation comes from a variety of programs offered through your State.